 But Jesus taught that if people have seen Him, they have seen God (John 14:9).
 So Christians believe that if they want to know what God is like, they need look no further than the stories of Jesus found in the Bible.

 This picture provides comfort to many Christians.
 Jesus is a model of compassion, healing the sick and bringing sight to the blind.
 He notices people that everybody else overlooks, for example, children, the disabled.
 He speaks in a language that people can understand, using everyday images and situations in his teaching.
 He knows what it means to make and to lose friends.

 What is the incarnation?
-The belief that the God of the Universe - the all-powerful, all-loving Being who created the world and everything in it – chose to become a tiny baby.
+The belief that God chose to become a human being, living on earth as a real person.
 Although never ceasing to be God, he knew exactly what it was like to be a human, for good and for bad.
 He made friends, he found enemies.
 He knew joy and sorrow.
 He laughed and he got angry.
 He experienced childhood and. as Easter reminds us, He died.